racxxhel/Assignment3/README.md

 pip install -r requirements.txt
 ```

-How to Run
+## How to Run:

 There are two main components to this project: reproducing the experiments and running the web app.

-1. Reproducing the Training Experiments
+**1. Reproducing the Training Experiments**

 The entire training and evaluation pipeline is handled by the `train.py` script.

-Important Note: The full training process is computationally intensive.
+**Important Note:** The full training process is computationally intensive.
 It is strongly recommended to run this script in a GPU-accelerated environment (e.g., Google Colab, Kaggle).

 To train a model, run the script from your terminal with the desired model type:
 ## To train and evaluate the LoRA model for 3 epochs